Walsall: Religion

 Christianity is the largest religion in the Walsall Borough, shown in the 2011 census as 59.0%.
 The second largest is Islam recorded at 8.2%.

 Of the churches in Walsall, St Matthew's Church lies to the north of the town centre near the Asda supermarket, and can be seen when entering Walsall in any direction where it is the highest structure.
 In 1821, St Matthew's Church was demolished with exception of the tower and chancel and replaced at a cost of £20,000 to a design by Francis Goodwin.
 St Martin's Church was consecrated in 1960 to serve the suburban housing estates of Orchard Hills, Brookhouse and Park Hall.
 Mellish Road Methodist Chapel, built 1910, had to be demolished in 2011, due to subsidence.
 Other churches in Walsall include: The Crossing at St Paul's, in the town centre, and the Rock Church, near the Walsall Arboretum, Walsall Community Church, which meets at the Goldmine Centre.
 The Catholic St Mary's Church was built in 1827, designed by Joseph Ireland and is a Grade II* listed building.

 There are also numerous mosques or Masjids in Walsall.
 Most of these are in close proximity to each other, located in the adjoining areas of Caldmore and Palfrey, just south of the town centre.

-In the ward of Palfrey, there is Walsall's most-attended mosque, Masjid-Al-Farouq, alongside Aisha Mosque.
-Caldmore is home to four mosques: Masjid-e-Usman, Shah Jalal Masjid, Jalalia Masjid, and Ghausia Qasmia Mosque.
+In the ward of Palfrey is Walsall's most-attended mosque, Masjid-Al-Farouq, alongside Aisha Mosque.
+Caldmore is home to five mosques: Masjid-e-Usman, Shah Jalal Masjid, Jalalia Masjid, and Ghausia Qasmia Mosque and the Baitul Muqeet Mosque which was inaugurated in 2018.

 In Chuckery, in the southeast of Walsall, lies Anjuman-e-Gosia Mosque, and Jamia Masjid Ghausia is located in the Birchills neighbourhood.
 There is also a private Islamic school and Madrassah with four campuses across Walsall known as Abu Bakr Trust.
-Most mosques in Walsall also run their own evening Madrassahs.